Warm. Cheesy. Flavorful. Dip. On. Bread. Need we say more?

-This post just needs to be short and simple.
+Warm.
+Cheesy.
+Flavorful.
+Dip.
+On.
+Bread.
+Need we say more?
+This brie dip recipe post just needs to be short and simple.
 Call it cheating, we don’t care.
-It’s almost like a mathmatical equation that doesn’t need further explanation:
+It’s almost like a mathematical equation that doesn’t need further explanation:

-Melted Brie + tangy, sundried tomatoes + aromatic garlic + fragrant thyme + heat + bread = FABULOUS!!
+melted brie + tangy, sun dried tomatoes + aromatic garlic + fragrant thyme + heat + bread = Fabulous!

-It’s holiday party season for us and that means becoming the popular people at work (popularity is seasonal) because we bring the really good stuff: DIP!
-Tis the season to indulge in all the cheese and bread that you can eat because SANTA says it’s OK.
+It’s holiday party season for us and that means indulging in some really good stuff: Cheesy dips.
+Tis the season to indulge in all the cheese dip and bread that you can eat because SANTA says it’s OK.
 We’re good kids and listen to Santa.
+So there it is kids, the math says it all.
+Words don’t need to describe how good and fast this baked brie dip is.
+We’re ending this post here so that we can spend more time getting back to making this dip recipe and sharing with everyone at your table.

 Baked Brie Recipe